thoukydides/matterbridge-tado-hw/README.md

 ## Functionality

-This plugin exposes the hot water control of tado° V3+ (or earlier) Extension Kit (BU01) or Wireless Receiver (EK01) units as Matter On/Off Switches.
-No other functions are supported (including the hot water temperature).
+The plugin exposes hot water control of tado° V3+ (or earlier) Extension Kit (BU01) or Wireless Receiver (EK01) units as Matter On/Off Switches.
+Other functions (such as setting hot water temperature) are not supported.

 Tado° X is not supported.